evolutics/iftree/README.md

 Self-contained binaries are easy to ship, as they come with any required file data such as game assets, web templates, etc.

-You can think of Iftree as a generalization of `std::include_str!` in two ways:
+The standard library's `std::include_str!` includes the contents of a given file.
+Iftree generalizes this in two ways:

-1. Instead of including a single file, many files can be included with **path patterns** in a `.gitignore`-like format.
+1. Not just one, but many files can be included at once with **path patterns** in a `.gitignore`-like format.
 1. Instead of including the file contents only, files can be associated with **any data** such as their media type, a compiled template, etc.